Our Past Computer Repair Jobs

 Migrating iPhone to Samsung & setting up an Android watch

-This was an onsite job we had in a part of Greensborough that we attended because we had to transfer the users old iPhone to a new Samsung the reason being the need for a better camera.
+This was an onsite job we had in Greensborough that we attended , we had to transfer the users old iPhone to a new Samsung the reason being the need for a better camera.

-The reason being the backup to iTunes is because its the best way to get all the data from the iPhone to a Samsung device. iCloud doesn’t allow for a complete copy of content with the Smart Switch tool.
+Backing up to iTunes is best because its the best way to get all the data from the iPhone, so the data can be transferred to a Samsung device. iCloud doesn’t allow for a complete copy of content with the Smart Switch tool.

 After that was complete we had to reset the Android Watch and reconnect it to the Samsung’s Bluetooth.